aroberge/avantpy/roadmap.md

 Goals:

 - version 0.1: first public release
-  - a simple editor has been written
+  - a simple tkinter-based IDE has been written
 - version 0.2: all Python Errors can be caught and an explanation provided
   - Have decided on whether or not using (py) gettext
     - if yes, document how to use it